- Profit or Loss From Business

 Generally, you allocate interest expense by tracing how the proceeds of the loan were used.
 See chapter 4 of Pub.
 535 for details.

 You must file Form 8990 to deduct any interest expenses of this trade or business unless you are a small business taxpayer (defined later in Part III) or meet one of the other filing exceptions listed in the Instructions for Form 8990.

 If you must file Form 8990, figure the limit on your business interest expenses on Form 8990 before completing lines 16a and 16b.
 Follow the instructions in How to report, later, but report the reduced interest on lines 16a and 16b.
 The interest you can't deduct this year will carry forward to next year on Form 8990.

 If you are a small business taxpayer or meet one of the other filing exceptions for Form 8990, follow the instructions in How to report, later, and report all of your deductible interest on lines 16a and 16b.

 How to report.

-If you have a mortgage on real property used in your business (other than your main home), enter on line 16a the interest you paid for 2016 to banks or other financial institutions for which you received a Form 1098 (or similar statement).
+If you have a mortgage on real property used in your business, enter on line 16a the interest you paid for 2019 to banks or other financial institutions for which you received a Form 1098 (or similar statement).
 If you did not receive a Form 1098, enter the interest on line 16b.

 If you paid more mortgage interest than is shown on Form 1098, see chapter 4 of Pub.
 535 to find out if you can deduct the additional interest.
 If you can, include the amount on line 16a.
 Attach a statement to your return explaining the difference and enter "See attached" in the margin next to line 16a.